This blog uses affiliate links, which may earn a commission for purchases made at no additional cost to you.

 Also, I know some of you may be wondering what happened to Sean since this is my first blog post about grief.

-Sean was an incredible son & human being, a loving partner, devoted father, full-time entrepreneur, mentor, and was adored by his family and many of his peers from all over the United States.
-He will truly be missed!
+Sean was an incredible son and human being.
+He was a loving partner, a devoted father, a full-time entrepreneur, a mentor, and deeply loved by his family and peers across the United States.
+He will always be missed.

-If there is one thing I've learned in life that is we live in a small world.
-If you or anyone you know has any information that could lead to the arrest and conviction of all those involved, please contact the detective using the information provided below.
+One thing I’ve learned in life is that we live in a small world.
+If you or anyone you know has information that could lead to the arrest and conviction of those responsible, please contact the detective using the information provided below.

 John Curcio